sachin004/cgpa-calculator/README.txt

-cgpa-calculator is a GUI helps in calculating CGPA(Cumulative Grade point average).Its written using in wxpython.
+cgpa-calculator is a GUI helps in calculating CGPA(Cumulative Grade point average).Its written using wxpython.